JonasFrey96/ASL_leonhard_euler/readme.md

 You can take a look into the provided pre-compiled python binaries here: https://scicomp.ethz.ch/wiki/Python_on_Euler

-In general we recommend setting up miniconda to mange your python environment.
+In general we recommend setting up miniconda to manage your python environment.
-This allows to fully match the cluster and your locale setup.
+This allows you to fully match the cluster and your locale setup.

 ### Setup Miniconda
-Using anaconda to setup a custom python environments.
+Using anaconda to setup a custom python environment.
 (https://docs.conda.io/en/latest/miniconda.html)

 To install miniconda: